isomerpages/govtech-gobusiness/_FAQ/1gm-marine.md

 #### **3. Can a Workplace Safety & Health Officer (WSHO) also be a Safe Management Officer (SMO)?**
 Yes, a WSHO can also be a SMO.

+#### **4. What training must a SMO and SDO complete?**
+SMO & SDO must attend a training (in-house or external) conducted by a competent person.

-#### **4. My worksite does not allow workers to hold on to mobile phones while at the work area due to safety/security reasons.
+#### **5. My worksite does not allow workers to hold on to mobile phones while at the work area due to safety/security reasons.
 Can I use other methods to replace TraceTogether?**
-All personnel entering the site must have a smart phone with TraceTogether app installed before they are allowed to enter the site.
-Workers should download, activate, and maintain the latest version of the <a href="https://www.tracetogether.gov.sg/" target="_blank">TraceTogether mobile app</a> to facilitate contact tracking.
-All personnel have to ensure that the TraceTogether app is turned on (i.e. Bluetooth is switched on) and that they carry their handphone with them at all times within the worksite, unless there are workplace health and safety risks and concerns.
-In the application to resume/ reinstate works or increase manning, the Shipyard and their contractors have to confirm that this requirement can be achieved.
+All personnel at the worksite are required to actively use TraceTogether by downloading the TraceTogether app, or carrying TraceTogether or BluePass toekns with them at all times.
+Personnel using the TraceTogether mobile <a href="https://www.tracetogether.gov.sg/" target="_blank">app</a> must activate, and maintain the latest version of the app to facilitate contact tracking.
+The TraceTogether app must be turned on (i.e. Bluetooth is switched on) and they must carry their handphone with them at all times within the worksite.

-#### **5. Can a team be divided into sub-teams at the worksite?**
+#### **6. Can a team be divided into sub-teams at the worksite?**
 Yes.
 Each sub-team will be treated as separate teams.
 Each sub-team will have to be segregated both at the place of accommodation as well as at the worksite from the other sub-teams even if they are doing the same activity.
 For example, if a worksite has 3 work locations e.g. vessels, each team will have to work within the designated zone and no exchange of workers between the 3 teams will be allowed.

+In the case where teams are not split, the Company risks facing a Stop Work Order (SWO), in the event a COVID positive case is discovered in the worksite.

-#### **6. Can a worksite be separated into 2 or more sub-sites?**
+#### **7. Can a worksite be separated into 2 or more sub-sites?**
 Yes, a physical barrier or clear demarcation is to be implemented for each sub-site.
 The workers must also be housed in segregated accommodations.
 Within each sub-site, the same segregation requirements for each team working within a designated zone and segregation on the use of communal shared facilities will apply.

+In the case where worksite is not separated into sub-sites or work zones, the Company risks facing a Stop Work Order (SWO), in the event a COVID positive case is discovered in the worksite.

-#### **7. Are multiple accommodations allowed?**
+#### **8. Are multiple accommodations allowed?**
 It is possible for workers of a worksite to be housed at one or more accommodations.
 All on-site accommodations at shipyards are required to be dedicated to the worksite.

 ## **COVID-Safe Workforce**